-- Understand and apply theoretical concepts and principles of community planning and sustainable development
+- Understand and apply theoretical concepts, principles and frameworks of community and social planning for building sustainable communities;

-- Understand and evaluate tools and practices of community planning
+- Understand and apply a range of tools for sustainability and community planning;

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.